FlaringPhoenix/Ptero-Status/README.md

-# Node-Status
+# Ptero-Status

-Node-Status is an easy to setup pterodactyl daemon status project.
+Ptero-Status is an easy to setup [pterodactyl](https://github.com/pterodactyl/panel) daemon status project.
 It will continuously update a discord embed with live stats from your daemons.

 ## Preview